 associated product verification objectives are reached

-The conclusions of the VCB shall be submitted for approval to the customer’s contractual authority.
+The conclusions of the VCB shall be submitted for approval to the customer.

-The Verification Control Board (VCB) shall assess the verification status with a periodicity agreed with the customer, along the project life cycle.
+The supplier’s Verification Control Board (VCB) representative shall support the VCB in the assessment of the verification status with a periodicity agreed with the customer.

 The results of the VCB are at least presented on the occasions of project reviews as defined in ECSS-M-ST-10.

-The Verification Control Board (VCB) shall endorse the final issue of the Verification Control Document (VCD).
+The supplier's VCB representative shall ensure the Verification Control Board (VCB) endorses the final issue of the Verification Control Document (VCD).

+The supplier's VCB representative shall ensure the Verification Control Board (VCB) includes participation of Engineering and Quality Assurance representatives within its members.

+The supplier's VCB representative shall ensure that for VCBs related to qualification the QA representative acts as the board chair.

 Re-verification

 The extent of the re-verification to be performed shall be determined by Supplier and agreed with the customer, in the following cases: